GPU-Acceleration of Parallel Unconditionally Stable Group Explicit Finite Difference Method: Introduction

 \subsection{The paper hardware specification}

-The GPU used in this paper was the GeForce GT-335M, the third generation of the CUDA enabled NVIDIA GPUs.
-GT-335M Model has 9 blocks and 8 stream processors per each block; a total of 72 stream processors and is capable of demonstrating the result of 233 GFLOPS.
+The GPU used in this paper is GeForce GT-335M, the third generation of the CUDA enabled NVIDIA GPUs.
+GT-335M has 9 blocks and 8 stream processors per each block (totally 72 stream processors) and is capable of demonstrating the result of 233 GFLOPS \cite{geForcePerf}.
 The GT-335M frame buffer memory interface is 128 bits wide, composed by GDDR3 memory controllers.
-The GDDR3 memory controller coalesces a much greater variety of memory access patterns, improving the efficiency as well as peak performance\cite{Heimlich.2011}.
+The controllers coalesce a much greater variety of memory access patterns, improving the efficiency as well as peak performance\cite{Heimlich.2011}.
 Also, the memory controller is configured with 1 GB of memory.
-The eager reader to GPU structure and more information about GPU components, should refer to \cite{Heimlich.2011} Also, the CPU, used in this work, is Intel Core i7-720QM, one of the Intel Core i7-700 mobile processors series.
+The eager reader to GPU structure and more information about GPU components, is referred to \cite{Heimlich.2011} The CPU, used in this study, is Intel Core i7-720QM, one of the Intel Core i7-700 mobile processors series and is capable of demonstrating the result of 25-45 GFLOPS \cite{intelPerf}.
 It has 4 cores and 8 threads and is composed by DDR3 memory controllers.
+Note that since the audience of this study are the broad society of physics and chemistry who are not expert in computer science and in complicated programming, we avoided using SSE (Streaming SIMD Extensions) \cite{kusswurm2014streaming} instructions of the CPU \cite{intelSSE} and also do not recommend using SFU (Special Function Unit) of GPU \cite{lindholm2008nvidia}, each of which can increase the performance of the code in CPU and GPU, but also increase the coding complexity.
 In 2010, the price of GT-335M was about 250\$ while the price of Intel Core i7-720QM was about 380\$.
-All of the codes have been run by both processors and the results show GPU excellence, in spite of its cheaper price than the CPU.
+All of the codes have been run by both processors (written normally in C language) and the results show GPU excellence in spite of its cheaper price in comparison with CPU.